-WOMEN AND SOCIAL MOVEMENTS IN THE UNITED STATES, 1600-2000

-Series 2

-Edited by Judy Tzu-Chun Wu and Rebecca Jo Plant (2019-present)

-Starting with the Fall 2019 issue, focused on "Internationalizing and Transnationalizing U.S. Women's History," Judy Tzu-Chun Wu and Rebecca Jo Plant will oversee Women and Social Movements in the U.S. over the next five years.
-Building on the profound influence of Dublin and Sklar on women's history, the new editorial team will continue to grow and enhance this comprehensive, essential project which Dublin and Sklar began in 1997 and in partnership with Alexander Street since 2003.
+WOMEN AND SOCIAL MOVEMENTS IN THE UNITED STATES, 1600-2000 Series 2 Edited by Judy Tzu-Chun Wu and Rebecca Jo Plant (2019-present) Starting with the Fall 2019 issue, focused on "Internationalizing and Transnationalizing U.S. Women's History," Judy Tzu-Chun Wu and Rebecca Jo Plant have overseen Women and Social Movements in the U.S. over the last five years.
+Building on the profound influence of Dublin and Sklar on women's history, the new editorial team has grown and enhanced this comprehensive, essential project which Dublin and Sklar began in 1997 in partnership with Alexander Street since 2003.

-Judy Tzu-Chun Wu

-Judy Tzu-Chun Wu is a professor of Asian American Studies at the University of California, Irvine and director of the Humanities Center.
+Judy Tzu-Chun Wu Judy Tzu-Chun Wu is a professor of Asian American Studies at the University of California, Irvine and director of the Humanities Center.
 Rebecca Jo Plant is an associate professor in History at the University of California, San Diego.

-Wu and Plant will continue to publish the biannual e-journal and will also bring more multimedia content into the collection, including video, audio, and artwork, to provide a more dynamic, immersive learning and research experience.
+Wu and Plant will continue to publish the biannual e-journal and have brought more multimedia content into the collection, including video, audio, and artwork, providing a more dynamic, immersive learning and research experience.